Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 So he instead speeds up and skis right through the camp.

-The Soviets see him, and they, I think, they likely assume he's a messenger, so they think
+I think they likely assume he's a messenger,

 Several sources say they even kind of moved their stuff out of his way.